dimitrismistriotis/dimitrismistriotis.github.io/_posts/2017-01-07-deploy_rails.md

   python-software-properties libffi-dev
 ```

-All these are unfortunately needed for rbenv.
-Unfortunately because more
+All these are unfortunately needed for rbenv, ruby installation and some gems.
-packages progressively bloat the system with probable security and maintenance
+Unfortunately because more packages progressively bloat the system with probable
-implications.
+security and maintenance implications.

 For rbenv: